III B Society

 sublime oppression to data based rooms of surveillance and administration to deception and violence.

-b19,1) Rooms of movement are seen by eg awareness, potential, reality, use and misuse.
+c18,1) Rooms of movement by eg awareness, potential, reality, use and misuse.

-b19,2) Restrictions are seen by positive sources like ethics and negative sources like arbitrariness.
+c18,2) Restrictions by positive sources like ethics and negative sources like arbitrariness.

 Development of man made objects out of natural and human resources is in continuation of expression a

 universal human activity.
-Molding an object, it aims at an improvement in realization of human potential.
+Molding an object, it aims at an advancement in realization of human potential.